August 2014: Women's Economic Empowerment

 Swedish Postcode Lottery

-December 2013: One Acre Fund awarded grant to support Tanzania new country launch
+December 2013: One Acre Fund Awarded Grant to Support Tanzania Launch

 The Swedish Postcode Lottery, through Svenska PostKodStiftelsen, has awarded One Acre Fund 3,000,000 SEK ($340,000 USD) to support the expansion of our Tanzania operations, our most recent new country launch.
 This grant will help to fuel our growth to more than 8,000 Tanzanian farm families over the next two years, as well as drive adoption of solar light technology to an estimated 30% of our Tanzania network by the end of the grant period.

-One Acre Fund is honored to announce that we have received a three-year, $11.6m grant from the Bill & Melinda Gates Foundation.
-Through this partnership, One Acre Fund will leverage our unique operating model and “innovations platform” to bring agriculture technologies to the doorsteps of rural farm families.
-The project will directly enable at least 200,000 One Acre Fund farm families to access high-impact agriculture technologies over the coming three years, and will create new technology adoption partnerships with African governments to reach country-wide scale.
+The Bill & Melinda Gates Foundation and One Acre Fund launched a three-year, $11.6 million partnership to leverage our unique operating model and bring innovative agriculture technologies to the doorsteps of rural farm families.
+The project is enabling 200,000 One Acre Fund farm families to access high-impact agriculture technologies, and will create new technology adoption partnerships with African governments to reach country-wide scale.
 Click here to learn more about our partnership.

 The MasterCard Foundation

-The MasterCard Foundation and One Acre Fund have launched a four-year, $10 million partnership that will expand access to financial services and training for smallholder farmers in Kenya, Rwanda, and Burundi.
-The project will directly enable 181,000 additional poor farm households to improve their farming techniques, and ultimately double their farm profits on every planted acre.
+The MasterCard Foundation and One Acre Fund launched a four-year, $10 million partnership to expand access to financial services and training for smallholder farmers in Kenya, Rwanda, and Burundi.
+The project will directly enable 181,000 additional farm families to improve their farming techniques and significantly increase their farm profits on every planted acre.
 In addition, the partnership will help pioneer a new sector of microfinance, increasing the interest and commitment among microfinance institutions to expand successfully into rural areas.
 Click here to learn more about our partnership.